-Often seniors and their families will wait for a crisis to arrive before learning more about assisted living facilities.
-The facilities are prepared for this reality and are able to accommodate new residents fairly quickly, however, the same paperwork and agreements apply even if the senior and their family hasn't had time to fully absorb the details.
+Often seniors and their families will wait for a crisis to arrive before learning more about assisted living homes.
+The facilities are prepared for this reality and are able to accommodate new residents fairly quickly.
+Keep in mind - all paperwork and agreements apply even if the senior and their family hasn't had time to fully absorb the details.

-While all assisted living facility contracts are able to be terminated by the resident with only thirty (30) days notice, relocation due to a misunderstanding of the terms of the Resident Contract would be unfortunate and avoidable with minimal planning.
+While all assisted living facility contracts in the State of Florida are able to be terminated by the resident with only thirty (30) days notice, relocation due to a misunderstanding of the terms of the Resident Contract would be unfortunate and avoidable with minimal planning.

 Know your options.
 Know what is important to you.
 Need help understanding the choices that are available?
 Call Simplifying Senior Living at 321-327-2917. www.SimplifyingSeniorLiving.com